brittanyalexandria/aiconfig/README.md

-# aiconfig
+# Trend Analysis App
-Sentiment Analysis project using AI Config
+This app is designed to perform sentiment analysis on a given dataset using AIConfig’s Prompt Chaining feature.